 mTBI Pocket Guide – The Mild Traumatic Brain Injury Pocket Guide app provides instant access to a comprehensive quick-reference guide on improving care for mTBI patients.
 Designed to reflect current clinical standards of care, the mTBI Pocket Guide mobile application can help providers improve quality of care and clinical outcomes for patients.
 Military and civilian physicians, physician assistants, nurse practitioners, and related treatment and therapy providers can use the application to find information on assessing, treating, and managing common symptoms of mTBI patients.
 The mTBI Pocket Guide mobile app offers clinicians a wide range of diagnostic, treatment and information resources including definitions, causes and severity ratings for mTBI, examples of clinical tools and resources, and examples of patient education materials.
 Available for download on Apple/iOS and Android platforms.

 CPT Coach – The CPT Coach app is designed to assist both providers and patients participating in Cognitive Processing Therapy.
 Some of the features include an assessment tool for tracking symptoms and progress, homework and assignments for each therapy session, session reminders and other CPT educational material.
 The app was developed by subject matter experts from the Department of Veterans Affairs National Center for PTSD (NCPTSD), the Department of Veterans Affairs Sierra Pacific Mental Illness Research, Education, and Clinical Center (VISN21 MIRECC) and the Department of Defense National Center for Telehealth & Technology (T2).
-The app is currently available for download on the Apple/iOS platform.
+The app is currently available for download on the Apple/iOS platform and Android devices.

 CBT-I Coach – is a useful mobile app designed to support Cognitive Behavioral Therapy for Insomnia work with patients.
 This app provides several key components, including sleep and insomnia psycho-education, reviews of sleep hygiene, relaxation skills, and a sleep diary.
 The app is also fully supportive of stimulus control work, providing a list of activities to help stay awake, which the user can select based on personal preference, as well as sleep restriction.
 Similarly, for sleep restriction, lists of activities for late night (designed to help relax before returning to bed) are included.
 For more information on this app, check out Dr. Holly O'Reilly's review here.
 The app is available for download on both Apple/iOS and Android platforms.